-There are lots of cloud-based options for storage, including iCloud, GoogleDrive, Dropbox, and OneDrive-as well as your own personal Puget Sound account at vDesk1.
+There are lots of cloud-based options for storage, including iCloud, GoogleDrive, Dropbox, and OneDrive.
 Even if your computer crashes or gets stolen, you can still access your documents in the cloud.

 You could also back up to an external hard drive.
 If these things are still confusing, just go to Tech Services and ask for help!
 They will be happy to restore you with a sense of academic calm.